zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### View all current changes

+!!!
+Info "Why"
+    - I would like to see what files have been staged

 ```sh
 git status
 ```

 ### View commit history

+!!!
+Info "Why"
+    - I want to do an interactive rebase (squashing) and I would like to see which commit I should rebase up till
+    - I want to see what changes have been made by other team members/developers

 ```sh
 # interactive browsing of git commits